ricklancee/maljs/README.md

 - tags. *string. tags separated by commas*

 ### Fun with promises
-Since the api uses promises you can use things like chaining and parralell requests.
+Since the api uses promises you can use things like chaining and parallel requests.

 *Chaining requests*